Overview of the Emigrant Support Programme

-- That reflect diversity within the Irish diaspora and Irish communities
+- Reflective of diversity within the Irish diaspora and Irish communities

 Criteria for grant aid:

-Applicant organizations should be established as registered charities, charitable bodies or voluntary/not for profit organizations and will be evaluated on the following criteria:
+Applicant organisations should be established as registered charities, charitable bodies or voluntary/not for profit organisations and will be evaluated on the following criteria:

 - the need for the project